 The Max-Planck-Gesellschaft zur Förderung der Wissenschaften e.V.
 (MPG) takes the protection of your personal data very seriously.
-We process personal data gathered when visiting our websites in compliance with applicable data protection legislation.
-We neither publish your data nor transmit them to third parties on an unauthorized basis.
-In the following section, we explain which data we record when you visit one of our websites, and exactly how they are utilized:
+We process personal data collected during visits to our website, observing the currently valid provisions under data protection law as amended.
+Your data is neither published by us, nor disclosed to third parties unauthorised.
+In the following, we will explain which data we record during your visit to our webpages and exactly how we use it.

 A. General information

 We only ever collect and use personal data to the extent required to provide a functional website as well as our content and services.
 The collection and utilization of our users' personal data is carried out regularly with the users' consent.
 An exception applies in instances where processing of the data is permitted by statutory provisions.

 If we obtain the consent of the data subject to carry out personal data processing, the legal basis is Article 6, para.
 1, lit. a EU General Data Protection Regulation (GDPR).

 When it is necessary to process personal data in order to fulfil a contract whose contractual party the data subject is, the legal basis is Article 6, para.
 1, lit. b GDPR.
 This also applies to processing operations required in order to implement pre-contractual measures.